Ordecaos/Week-12---DevOps-Team-Task/README.md

 ## Current State

-The current state of the project is
+The current state of the project is that it will deploy sucessfully from Jenkins, using a load balancer as well as two VM's to run containers.
+The application does not test when deploying.

 ## Known Issues

-The Project has the following known issues
+The Project has the following known issues:

+* The application does not test.

+## How to run the Project

+In order to run this application, you simply need to use 'terraform init', followed by 'terraform plan' and finally 'terraform apply --auto -approve'.
+This will initialise terraform, have it plan out the resources needed and finally apply it, automatically approving it.

 ## Retrospective